RenatusRS/Delivery-System-Simulation/README.md

 # Online Retail Simulation System
+> Project for **Database Software Tools** / **Softverski Alati Baza Podataka** class.

-This project simulates an online retail system that serves as an intermediary between customers and shops.
+Simulation of an online retail system that serves as an intermediary between customers and shops.
 It's developed in **Java 1.8** and manages the database through **SQL Server Management Studio 17.0**.

 For more details on class structures and methods, refer to the documentation [here](https://renatusrs.github.io/SAB-Project/).